 MOD AFCP/55A2/2

-RESOLUTION 135 (Rev. Busan, 2014)
+RESOLUTION 135 (Rev. Dubai, 2018)

-ITU's role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects
+ITU's role in the lasting and sustainable development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recalling

-a) Resolution 135 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+a) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference;

-b) Resolution 34 (Rev. Busan, 2014) of this conference, on assistance and support to countries in special need for rebuilding their telecommunication sector;
+b) Resolution 34 (Rev. Busan, 2014), on assistance and support to countries in special need for rebuilding their telecommunication sector;

 c) relevant resolutions of the World Telecommunication Development Conference (WTDC) – especially Resolution 17 (Rev. Dubai, 2014); the Dubai Action Plan on implementation of initiatives at the national, regional, interregional and global levels approved by the six2 regions; Resolution 32 (Rev. Hyderabad, 2010), on international and regional cooperation on regional initiatives; and Resolution 34 (Rev. Dubai, 2014), on the role of telecommunications/information and communication technology (ICT) in disaster preparedness, early warning, rescue, mitigation, relief and response – as well as the provisions of the outputs adopted by WTDC-14 and their linkage with those resolutions,

+recalling further

+a) the decisions taken during the two phases of the World Summit on the Information Society (WSIS) concerning non-discriminatory access, in particular §§ 15, 18 and 19 of the Tunis Commitment and §§ 90 and 107 of the Tunis Agenda for the Information Society;

+b) United Nations General Assembly (UNGA) Resolution A/RES/70/1, on transforming our world: the 2030 Agenda for Sustainable Development,

 considering